dalesnail/crow/README.md

 ### Updates and things to change

-~~_**Regarding the pull feature here**, it currently only pulls one file and makes a directory for that file.
-Thinking about it, that may not be ideal in some cases, so I am going to write a "pull all" feature into this as well, that will pull all files and directories that exist within the aliasfiles current directory.
-This should be fine with any number of files since stow will just symlink anything in the folder._~~

-Pull all feature was deemed dangerous and not flexible.
-Moved towards a new idea that has been working well.
-Added a feature that will establish a Group alias, and create a directory for that alias in your nest.
-I will be writing a few options to be able to pull files into those group folders rather than one single dir assigned to the file alias.

-This will be better for programs that require more than one config file, but it can also be used to manage a small subset of files for anything really.

-_Got this functionality going.
+_Got group functionality going.
 Once you set a group with `crow -G GroupAlias` you can now use `crow -a FileAlias -g GroupAlias` to move that file into the group folder._

 Also going to be setting up a command that will auto cd you into the group directory, just because.
 Not mega important, but I can see where I personally would use this.
 Will update this as I come up with ideas for this.